andre-ye/uni/docs/eng/engl-308/readings.md

 ---

-## "Bartleby, The Scrivener: A Story of Wall-street" by Melville
+## "Bartleby, The Scrivener: A Story of Wall-street", Melville
 - Bartleby - the strangest scrivener; nothing is ascertainable.
 - Narrator - soft, safe, prudent.
 The easiest way of life is the best.
 - Turkey - a short, pursy, old Englishman.
 Eccentricities overlooked in favor of usefulness to the narrator.